Summary: Double-clicking .exe files opens them in Notepad or any other application.

-Did you accidentally use Default Programs or the Open With dialog to associate .exe file types with some application, causing every program to open in that chosen application?
+Did you accidentally use Default Programs or the Open With dialog to associate .exe file types with some application like Notepad, causing every program to open in that chosen application?
 Windows provides no option to reset the .exe file associations, and you’ll have to do this manually.
 For example, one of our readers accidentally associated executable files using Notepad, and this caused Notepad to open every time when a program was launched.

 Note that despite this problem, you should be able to launch applications by double-clicking on the data files.
 For example, with the above setting, you should be able to launch Microsoft Word application by double-clicking on a .doc file, but not by running Winword.exe directly.)